brightspot/react-examples/introspection-query-management/README.md

   }
 ```

-The end result is a GraphQL API that is open to the public but with introspection queries available only to those that know the value of the configured introspection key.
+The end result is a GraphQL API with introspection available to those that know the value of the configured introspection key.

 ## Try it yourself

 The following is a suggestion for learning more about GraphQL introspection with JS Classes and Brightspot:

-- Try changing the introspection query rule to support multiple keys.
+- Consider a case where each developer needs a separate introspection key.
+Try changing the endpoint and introspection query rule to support multiple keys.

 ## Troubleshooting